pieter/gitx/README.markdown

 ## Installing the Terminal tool

 We bundle this for our classes as part of another installer.
-The other installer installs `gitx` for our students`.
+The other installer installs `gitx` for our students.

 You can install it by hand: